BrokenShell/Fortuna/docs/development.md

 alter a seeded sequence, and should exercise invalid injected results before a fast path is treated as trusted.

+## Experimental work

+Experimentation belongs in Fortuna.
+The boundary is not whether an idea is unusual; it is whether users are being asked to depend on an unfinished contract.

+Early work should live under `experiments/<name>/` and remain outside the built wheel and `Fortuna.__all__`.
+Each experiment needs a short README stating:

+- the question or hypothesis it explores;
+- what, if anything, is safe for users to rely on;
+- how to run its tests or benchmarks;
+- the evidence that would justify promotion; and
+- the condition for concluding or removing the experiment.

+Experimental results may be documented, benchmarked, and shared.
+They do not receive compatibility guarantees or appear in the stable API reference.
+An experiment graduates only through a deliberate release change with a durable name and contract, correctness tests, relevant statistical or performance evidence, user documentation, and migration notes where needed.
+A future installed experimental namespace or separate distribution requires its own design decision; repository placement alone must not create one implicitly.

+This structure keeps Fortuna hospitable to invention without making every invention permanent.
+Concluded experiments should leave a brief result behind when the lesson is useful, then be archived or removed rather than retained as stable-package weight.

 ## Lint and test

 Run the same static checks used by CI: